MMS-PhD Dual Degree

 The MMS-PhD is

-Physician Assistant Studies with a PhD in Molecular Medicine and Translational
+Physician Assistant Studies after completing a PhD in Molecular Medicine and Translational

 research, and the translation of knowledge into improved human health.
 Graduates